Bob Dylan Live: Portsmouth Guildhall 25th September 2000

 This one off Nashville Skyline was in honour of his mother who had recently passed away.

 The highlight of the show for me came next with what was a collector’s edition of She Belongs to Me, all the way from the first album in his mid-60s Golden Trilogy, namely Bringing It All Back Home.
-Bob didn’t sing it particularly well but that didn’t stop it from being great to hear and the stage was bathed in blue and red light which suited the mood of the song perfectly, Egyptian almost, with a little bit of trance thrown in for good measure.
-Somehow just to hear him perform She Belongs to Me was enough to banish all those troublesome thoughts and worries I’d been having over failing to sell my spare ticket earlier on, either to another fan or to one of those tout lizards.
-Suddenly all that crap really didn’t matter, I was back in the zone and thoroughly enjoying myself in the process, witness once more to another strangely compelling performance from what was this time a rainy day Bob up there on the stage in front of me.
+Bob didn’t sing it particularly well but that didn’t stop it from being great to hear and the stage was bathed in a blue and red light which suited the mood of the song perfectly, Egyptian almost, with a little bit of trance acoustics thrown in for good measure.
+Somehow just to hear him perform She Belongs to Me was enough to banish all those troublesome thoughts and worries I’d been having over failing to sell the Wizard’s ticket, either to another fan or to one of those tout lizards.
+Suddenly all that crap really didn’t matter, I was back in the pleasure zone and thoroughly enjoying myself in the process, witness once more to another strangely compelling performance from what this time was a rainy day Bob doing his best up there on the stage in front of me.
 The lighting stayed that way for the next song too, which again was another repetition from Cardiff, this time in the form of Tombstone Blues.
-It was another excellent version which transported one back into the light of the radiance bursting out from what was Highway 61 Revisited.
+It was an excellent version which transported me back into the light of the radiance bursting out from what was Highway 61 Revisited the album to which it belongs.

-As mentioned before, Bob’s singing was definitely not spot on but the music from the boys was strong enough to carry him through, in fact it was a kind of laid back understated approach which more than suited the situation.
-The way Bob and the boys were playing was entirely in keeping with the surroundings, making it something to meditate upon at the beginning of another hard week, with the rain outside falling on down like it was never going to stop.
-Nothing was wildly fantastic but everything was still quietly excellent.
-Maybe that was the difference compared to years gone by when a bad night with Bob really could be a bad night, bad to the point of terrible.
-Things have changed in that regard as it is now clear Bob has taken responsibility for his path, reconciled himself to his fate as the Song and Dance Man, Carnival Jester and Mystery Tramp who so many people turn to.
+As mentioned before, Bob’s singing was definitely not spot on, far from it, but the music from the boys was strong enough to carry him through, in fact it was a kind of laid back understated approach which more than suited the situation.
+The way Bob and the boys were playing was entirely in keeping with the surroundings, making it something to meditate upon at the beginning of another week, with the hard rain outside falling on down like it was never going to stop.
+Nothing was wildly fantastic, not even close, but everything was still quietly excellent.
+Maybe that was the difference compared to years gone by when a bad night with Bob really could be a bad night, bad to the point of terrible and tragic.
+Things have changed in that regard because it is now clear Bob has taken full responsibility for the path he is on, reconciled himself to his fate as the Song and Dance Man, Bread Crumb Sinner and Mystery Tramp who so many people turn to for some kind of solace come rain or shine.

-Tryin’ to Get to Heaven in its new form was given an airing for the third time in under a week, however because it is a song which relies on a good vocal delivery it suffered somewhat because of Bob’s distinct lack of interest in bothering to sing clearly the words to his songs that night.
+Tryin’ to Get to Heaven in its new form was given an airing for the third time in under a week, however because it is a song which relies on a good vocal delivery it suffered somewhat because of Bob’s distinct lack of interest in bothering to clearly sing the words to his songs that night.
 But that was fine, by now I knew the territory we were in.
 The next number was Drifter’s Escape which was a truly scorching version and certainly blew away any cobwebs which might have slowly been beginning to form over the night’s proceedings.
-It really was wicked, great to hear it in such a radically transformed and hard as hell way from its John Wesley Harding original and needless to say it went down a storm.
-The main set then ended with another rock solid Everything Is Brokenfrom the 1989’s Oh Mercy.
-It was watertight, played straight down the middle so that it gave us all a smack between the eyes to which we could only react by standing there cheering wildly when it was over.
-So that brought the electric part of the main set to a close, then it was time for another Formation, with Bob and the boys both expressionless and motionless, standing in a line at the front of the stage taking in the appreciation from the audience before turning round one by one and walking off back into the shadows, with Bob of course the last to go.
+It really was wicked, great to hear it in such a radically transformed and hard as hell kinda way from its John Wesley Harding original template and needless to say it went down a storm.
+The main set then ended with another rock solid Everything Is Broken from the 1989’s Oh Mercy.
+It was watertight, played straight down the middle so that it gave us all a smack between the eyes to which we could only react by standing there and cheering wildly when it was over.
+That brought the electric part of the main set to a close, then it was time for another outing for The Formation, with Bob and the boys both expressionless and motionless, standing in a line at the front of the stage taking in the appreciation from the audience in the Guildhall before turning round one by one and walking off back into the shadows, with Bob of course the last to go.

-So by way of a very wet, long and winding road it was turning out to be quite an interesting show!
-Nothing like the other shows that I had seen Bob perform so far on this little jaunt around the country, that was for sure.
-Outside it was a wet Monday night in Portsmouth, inside the venue was cramped and packed, the sound was muddy, Bob was not in the mood to really sing, he often did not make it to the microphone in time for the words to make that much sense, but nevertheless despite all this it was still at times extremely enjoyable.
+So by way of a very wet, long and winding road, it was turning out to be quite an interesting show!
+Nothing like the others I had seen Bob perform so far on this little jaunt around the country, that was for sure.
+Outside it was a wet Monday night in Portsmouth, inside the venue was cramped, packed and pretty uncomfortable.
+The sound was muddy, Bob was not in the mood to really sing, he often did not make it to the microphone in time for the words to make that much sense, but nevertheless despite all this it was still at times extremely enjoyable.
 The audience which seemed to mainly comprise of serious Bob Dylan fans was a bit uptight compared to those at the other shows, but maybe that could be put down to some of the crowd having excessive expectations, hoping they were going to be treated to a show full of rarities and little played classics.
-But even after all these factors were taken into consideration it was all still immensely entertaining with plenty of things to contemplate, reflect upon in a more meditative kind of way, long after it was all over.
+But even after all these factors were taken into consideration it was all still immensely entertaining with plenty of things to contemplate and reflect upon in a more meditative kind of way, long after it was all over.

 When Bob and the boys came back on the stage the encore began with Things Have Changed.
-I have to say that, although this was now the fourth time I had heard it live and whilst none of the takes had so far come up to par with the recorded version, which is a bit of a latter day Bob classic, this Things in Portsmouth was definitely the closest so far, to the point where it was very good indeed.
-Like a Rolling Stone kept its number two slot in the encore section, yet again Bob and the boys delivered a truly stunning version with Larry excelling on guitar as he took the lead that night by stepping forward from out of the Fender guitar battalion on the cramped stage and letting rip right in front of us.
+This was now the fourth time I had heard it live, and whilst none of the takes had so far come up to par with the recorded version which is a bit of a latter day Bob classic, this Things Have Changed in Portsmouth was definitely the closest so far, to the point where I have to say it was very good indeed.
+Like a Rolling Stone kept its number two slot in the encore section, yet again Bob and the boys delivered a truly stunning version with Larry excelling on guitar as he took the lead that night by stepping forward from out of the Fender guitar union on the cramped stage and letting rip right in front of us.
 It certainly brought the house down, pretty much like it always did, and Bob then followed it with another deep 60s cut in the form of It Ain’t Me Babe.
-This was the second time for me to hear it during this particular cycle of shows and again, just like at the Birmingham NEC, it was a version which seemed to be lacking something compared to how he has done it in years gone by, although it was difficult for me to put my finger on exactly what was missing, its heart breaking evocation maybe, just don’t know.
-Watching the River Flow was a another repetition from Cardiff, again it was different, not as powerful maybe or as energised, but fascinating nonetheless.
-It is another great number when played in this way, in which Bob and the boys can stretch their legs on their electric guitars, until there comes a point in the song where it all just effortlessly rolls along, making it top quality music to stand there and listen to, whilst giving the illusion it seemed so damn easy to play, when of course it most certainly wasn’t.
+This was the second time for me to hear it during this particular cycle of shows and again, just like at the Birmingham NEC, it was a version which seemed to be lacking something compared to how he has done it in years gone by, although it was difficult for me to put my finger on exactly what was missing, its heart breaking evocation maybe, I just don’t know.
+Watching the River Flow was a another repetition from Cardiff, again it was different, not as powerful maybe, or as energised, but fascinating nonetheless.
+It is another great number when played in this way, in which Bob and the boys can stretch their legs on their electric guitars until there comes a point in the song where it all just effortlessly rolls along, making it top quality music to stand there and listen to whilst giving the illusion it was so damn easy to play, when of course it almost certainly wasn’t.

 The final three songs of the encore followed the exact same format as Sheffield and Cardiff namely Forever Young, Highway 61 Revisited and Blowin’ In the Wind.
-It was towards the end of Forever Young that Bob looked up, seemed to notice the people sitting in the balcony for the first time, as it was one of shows where Bob had just not made eye contact with the crowd at all, hardly bothering to look at them all night.
+It was towards the end of Forever Young that Bob looked up and seemed to notice the people sitting in the balcony for the first time, as it was one of shows where he had just not made eye contact with the crowd at all, hardly bothering to look at them all night.
 There had been no poses or comical postures, there had been hardly any hint of a smile throughout the whole of the proceedings so far.
 Now, however, he seemed to become transformed.
-He kept looking up at the front row of the balcony, like he seemed to have chosen one person there who he was playing to and no one else.
+He kept looking up at the front row of the balcony, like he seemed to have chosen one person up there who he was playing to and no one else.
 Maybe it was a stunningly beautiful woman who had caught his eye, there was just no way to tell from where I was standing whilst being down in the stalls and so close to the front.
-The point was that Bob didn’t stop looking up at the balcony for the remainder of Forever Young and then continued throughout the whole of Highway and Blowin’.
+The point was that Bob didn’t stop looking up at the balcony for the remainder of Forever Young and then continued doing the same thing throughout the whole of Highway and Blowin’.
 It really was quite something.
 All of us in the crowd who were standing at his feet down in the stalls were craning our necks and looking upwards to see just who it was he was playing to.
-Bob really did become supremely animated, in the space of those two and half songs he struck more poses and smiled on more occasions than what he had throughout the whole of the previous 16 ½ numbers of the set.
-It was both rather strange and yet quietly glorious at the same time.
+Bob really did become supremely animated, and in the space of those two and half songs he struck more poses and smiled on more occasions than what he had throughout the whole of the previous 16 ½ numbers of the set.
+It was both rather strange and yet quietly glorious at the same time due to the sheer scale of its incongruity.

 Setlist Portsmouth Guildhall 25th September 2000 –